 White candidates are getting more interviews.
 In fact, according to this Talent Works chart below, non-whites are booking 2.3 times fewer interviews than their Caucasian counterparts.
 But why?
 The reality is, personal bias still exists in one form or another, perhaps subconsciously.
 And it seems as though various anti-bias trainings don’t always help to curb or overcome this behavior.

-Companies across the country are struggling to create diverse, effective teams.
+Companies across the country are struggling to create diverse workplaces.
 Because there are still biases to overcome and perhaps other intangible obstacles, companies have tried various methods to eliminate bias during the hiring process.

 Some ideas might include blocking the names of candidates in order to create ethnic anonymity, or attempting to provide a more diverse hiring review panel.